joedolson/wp-to-twitter/src/readme.txt

 == Changelog ==

+= 3.3.7 =

+* Change: Remove replacement character setting unless in use for non-space character
+* Change: Capitalize each word in tags sent to Twitter (accessibility)

 = 3.3.6 =

 * Bug fix: Check for existing short URL should not run when parsing text of Tweets for URLs.